Particle Dynamics Around the Black String: Conclusion

 \section{Conclusion}

-We studied some dynamical properties of neutral and charged particles around a simple and weakly magnetized black string and studied the attributes of escape velocity of a black string.
+We studied some dynamical properties of neutral and charged particles around a simple and weakly magnetized black string and the attributes of their escape velocity.
 The results are:

 i.
-Adding an extra dimension has a slight influence on the effective potential, but the magnitude of the new constant of motion $(J)$ affects on the shape of the potential and thereby the chance of existence of the stable circular orbits.
+Adding an extra dimension has a slight influence on the effective potential, but the magnitude of the new constant of motion $(J)$ affects the shape of the potential and thereby the chance of existence of the stable circular orbits.

 ii.
-In calculation of ISCO's parameters, up to the second order of perturbation, due to the presence of a magnetic field, the radius of ISCO is independent of magnetic field and $J$, also the solution resembles to Schwarzschild black hole.
-But, $l_{ISCO}$ and $E_{ISCO}$ are related to $J$ even before the perturbation.
+In the calculation of ISCO's parameters, up to the first order of perturbation, due to the presence of a magnetic field, the radius of ISCO is independent of the magnetic field and $J$, also the solution resembles Schwarzschild black hole.
+But, $l_{zISCO}$ and $\varepsilon_{ISCO}$ are related to $J$ even before the perturbation.

 iii.
-We also calculated the components of effective force in black string.
-The new constant of motion related to new dimension, adds a pure attractive term in $F_{\rho}$.
-But it does not any effects on the other component of effective force.
+We also calculated the components of the effective force.
+The new constant of motion related to the new dimension, adds a pure attractive term on $F_{\rho}$.
+But it does not have any effects on the other component of the effective force.

 iv.
-Finally, we calculated the escape velocity of neutral particle and $v_{\bot}$ for charged particle in a black string and saw how the magnitude of $J$ would vanish the escape velocity in some $\rho$ for neutral particle.
-It does not happen in Schwarzschild black hole($J=0$).
+Moreover, we calculated the escape velocity of a neutral particle and saw how the magnitude of $J$ would vanish the escape velocity in some $\rho$ for a neutral particle.
+It does not happen in a Schwarzschild black hole ($J=0$).

-Overall, by comparing a black hole to a black string, we could see that the general form of the effective potential and equations of motion are almost similar, however, in some properties related to the escape velocity of a particle, the magnitude of new constant of motion causes some differences and even shows the presence of a new terms in effective force.
+v.
+Finally, we analysed the analytical solutions of the geodesic equations in terms of elliptic and hyperelliptic functions.
+With these analytical results, we have found some possible orbits for particles in the black string space-time.
+These orbits illustrate that, independent of the presence or the absence of a magnetic field term, the effect of the fifth dimension, $J$, appears as a source of extra gravity in a planetary motion.
+In the absence of a magnetic field, TO, BO and EO are possible, while in the presence of a magnetic field, BO and TO are possible.

-Since the influences of extra dimension can play an important role in justification of the stars' rotation curve around the center of galaxies \cite{Rahaman:2008dw}, investigation to find the impact of magnetic field and the additional dimension on a model of spiral galaxy (in which the flat rotation curve appears,) is in preparation \cite{in preparation}.
+In conclusion, by comparing a black hole to a black string, we could see that the general form of the effective potential and equations of motion are almost similar, however, in some properties related to the escape velocity of a particle, the magnitude of the new constant of motion causes some differences and even shows the presence of a new term on the effective force.